-This Memorandum Circular shall take effect fifteen (15) days after its publication at the Office of the National Administrative Register.
+This Memorandum Circular shall take effect following the completion of its publication in the Official Gazette and filing of copy thereof with the Office of the National Administrative Register (ONAR).

-Approved by the Board of Administrators per Resolution No.333, Series of 2014 dated January 22, 2014.
+Approved by the Board of Directors per Resolution No. 430 dated June 8, 2022.